by Richelle Naegle

 This fun card was created using the Anna Griffin Flower Bramble cutting and embossing folder for the background, and the Flower Shoppe Cricut cartridge for the flowers.

 The overall size of the card is 5 x 7 inches so that it fits the cut and emboss cut.
-Each of the flowers were cut out at 2 inches for the largest petals and 1 inch for the smallest in 0.25” increments.
+Each of the flowers was cut out at 2 inches for the largest petals and 1 inch for the smallest in 0.25” increments.

 I used a little bit of water on each of the flower petals and then crumbled them up to give them a little more dimension and texture.